FinMeas involved in performing measurements for the demanding excavations associated with the West Metro.

-Remote reading eases measurements at the West Metro construction site.
+Remote monitoring eases measurements at the West Metro construction site

-FinMeas is involved in performing measurements for the demanding excavations associated with the West Metro.
-Under construction next to the Esport Center, the Urheilupuisto station has been entirely built as an open excavation project.
+FinMeas was involved in performing measurements for the demanding excavations associated with the West Metro in Espoo.
+The new Urheilupuisto metro station next to the Esport Center was entirely built as an open excavation project.
 It is the only station of its kind where this has been done.
 The varied soil types brought additional challenges.

-FinMeas’ technology was used at the Urheilupuisto station to measure the anchor force of retaining walls, soil displacements and rock movements.
-All of the measurements were commissioned by Ramboll Finland, acting as a sub-consultant for Sweco.
+FinMeas technology was used at the Urheilupuisto metro station to measure the anchor force of retaining walls, soil displacements and rock movements.
+All of the measurements were commissioned by Ramboll Finland acting as a subconsultant for Sweco.

-In particular, Pasi Kolomainen, in charge of rock mechanical monitoring for the West Metro project and ground investigations at Ramboll Finland, appreciates the automatic remote reading feature of FinMeas’ measuring devices.
+Pasi Kolomainen, who was in charge of rock mechanical monitoring for the West Metro project and ground investigations at Ramboll Finland, particularly appreciated the automatic remote monitoring feature of FinMeas measuring devices.
 This feature saves time and effort during manual measurements.
 In addition, automatic measurements enable the more accurate identification of when changes occur.

 “FinMeas’ remotely readable measurement devices represent an entirely new concept compared to traditional methods.
-It is much easier and more efficient to monitor measurement results directly from an online user interface, than to check manual measurement equipment on site on a weekly basis,” says Kolomainen.
+It is much easier and more efficient to monitor measurement results directly from an online user interface rather than check manual measurement equipment on site on a weekly basis,” says Kolomainen.

 In addition, measurement devices used in highly demanding construction projects such as metro tunnels can be located in relatively inaccessible places.
-Under circumstances such as these, measurement devices that can be read remotely are an unbeatable option.
+Under such circumstances, measurement devices that can be read remotely are an unbeatable option.
 These too can be installed in fairly inaccessible locations.

-FinMeas’ four automatic inclinometers measured movements in the ground structure between Esport Centre and the pit.
-Only a few metres separate the sports hall from the pit and on-site traffic was busy in some places.
+Four FinMeas automatic inclinometers measured movements in the ground structure between Esport Centre and the pit.
+Only a few metres separate the sports hall from the pit, and onsite traffic was busy in some places.

-However, measurement of anchor forces ensured that the pit was sufficiently propped.
-Support structures could be dimensioned properly, saving on costs and improving safety.
+However, measurements of anchor forces ensured that the pit was sufficiently propped.
+Support structures could be dimensioned properly, saving costs and improving safety.

-Under the FinMeas system, inclinometer measurement rods are inserted into the soil and measurement data is transmitted wirelessly to an intuitive internet service.
-The operator can set alarm limits: if these are exceeded, he or she is informed in realtime by email or text message.
+Under the FinMeas system, inclinometer measurement rods are inserted into the soil, and measurement data is transmitted wirelessly to an intuitive online service.
+The operator can set alarm limits: if these are exceeded, he or she is informed in real time by e-mail or text message.
 Automatic monitoring is more reliable and economical than traditional methods.

 “We installed the inclinometers one or two metres from the excavation line.
 The devices withstood the considerable forces and impetus caused by the explosion.
 Although there is still some room for developing the use of inclinometers in rock mechanical measurements, FinMeas has been highly proactive in this regard.”

-Kolomainen believes that FinMeas’ measuring devices have the edge over competing devices, by allowing the measurement interval to be changed flexibly in line with the phase of construction.
+Kolomainen believes that FinMeas measuring devices have the edge over competing devices by allowing the measurement interval to be changed flexibly in line with the phase of construction.
 During the excavation, measurements were performed as frequently as every 12 hours.
-Overall, rock mechanical movements will be monitored for a couple of months after the completion of the excavations.
+Overall, rock mechanical movements were monitored for a couple of months after the completion of the excavations.

 “More frequent measurements enable the more precise linkage of potential changes to the time of blasting and, for example, to the explosives used.
 Similarly, we can easily select the measurements we want online – monitoring is very smooth.”